 Match fee is $15.00 per shooter.

 A typical match will consist of 6 stages with one being a classifier.
-Round counts will be between 125-160.
+Round count will be 250.
 For information on rules and USPSA visit USPSA.COM

 If you have any questions PLEASE don't hesitate to contact me.

 Contact Information: Chase Lane or John Lane at firstname.lastname@example.org.

 Practical Shooting attempts to measure the ability to shoot rapidly and accurately with a full power handgun, rifle, and/or shotgun.
 Those three elements - speed, accuracy, and power - form the three sides of the practical shooting triangle.
 By design, each match will measure a shooter's ability in all three areas.